 Curiously, 100 years ago, the first confirmation of Einstein relativity theory occurred, when observing the total solar eclipse in 1919 during two expeditions, one to Sobral, Brazil, and the second one to Prince Island, African coast.
 Today, 100 years later, the theory is being revalidated through these results.

 As a final comment, it has been remarkable being able to witness this conference in Mexico City.
 As archeological sites, temples and texts have shown, Mexico and Mesoamerican cultures are very active in astronomy since pre-Hispanic times, and it is inspiring to acknowledge the evolution this science has had in such millenary cultures.
-This topic would deserve and require a whole new article.
+This topic would deserve and require a whole new article on its own.

 The main observation emerging from these results is the fact that black holes are now confirmed.
 They do exist!
 Models disregarding their existence could be ruled out.
 Additionally, a stronger validation of Einstein relativity theory is also achieved.
 But we would need better resolution in order to verify predicted model beyond all doubt.
 For example, to confirm the exact circular shape of the ring predicted by the theory.